Mucaktr/challenge-aware-webbridge/README.md

 ### Suggested GitHub description

-> A Codex skill for Kimi WebBridge that detects browser verification pages, hands off safely to the user, and resumes the workflow once the challenge clears.
+> A skill for Kimi WebBridge that detects browser verification pages, hands off safely to the user, and resumes the workflow once the challenge clears.

 ### Suggested short pitch